What are virtual cards and how do they work?

 Virtual cards are a swift and safe way for your customers to make purchases—while generating revenue for your business.
 Learn how to launch them.

-Perhaps for that reason, virtual cards are expected to continue to surge in popularity.
+Virtual cards are expected to continue to surge in popularity.
 For tech companies and their customers, they provide clear benefits:

 If you're curious about whether virtual cards are a good fit for your business and how they work, this guide is for you.
 In it, we’ll answer the following questions:

-A virtual card is a unique sequence of numbers that enables a customer (either a business or a consumer) to make purchases via credit- or debit-card networks, much as they would with a physical card.
+A virtual card is a unique sequence of numbers that allows a customer (either a business or a consumer) to make purchases via credit- or debit-card networks, much as they would with a physical card.

 To help customers understand the concept, these numbers are often displayed on a digital image of a debit or credit card.
 But there’s no actual, physical card associated with a virtual card.
 It’s just a sequence of numbers.